HumanSignal/label-studio-ml-backend/label_studio_ml/examples/mmdetection-3/README.md

 # Run without docker

+> This steps provided by @raash1d [in this issue](https://github.com/heartexlabs/label-studio-ml-backend/issues/167#issuecomment-1495061050).
+Note: patch is already applied, except hardcoding label_config into kwargs.

 **It's highly recomended to use docker, it allows to avoid lots of dependencies problems!**

 1. Clone the Label Studio ML Backend repository in your directory of choice